 Another potentially impactful mutation hotspot is in NEAT1.
-We saw mutations inside this nuclear long non-coding RNA in 5/32(15.6%) samples (Figure 2C and Table S2).
+We saw mutations inside this nuclear long non-coding RNA in 6/35(17.1%) samples (Figure 2C and Table S2).
 Several studies indicated NEAT1 is associated in many other cancers (15-16).
 It promotes cell proliferation in hypoxia (17) and alters the epigenetic landscape, increasing transcription of target genes (18).

 All the mutations we found fell into a putative promoter region of NEAT1.
 We noticed NEAT1 mutations were associated with higher NEAT1 expression (Figure 2D, p < 0.044, two-sided rank sum test).
 We also found NEAT1 mutations were associated with worse prognosis (Figure 2E, p < 0.022, log-rank test).
+However, without mutation status, NEAT1 expression level is not significantly linked with pRCC survival.
+Nonetheless, NEAT1 is overexpressed in about 6% ccRCC samples from the TCGA cohort.
+NEAT1 overexpression is significantly associated with shorted overall survival (Fig SXX).
+MALAT1, another noticeable lncRNA in cancer, is tightly co-expressed with NEAT1 in both pRCC and ccRCC.
+Overexpression of MALAT1 is reported to be associated with cancer progression (REF).

 We used DELLY (10) to perform structural variants (SVs) discovery from WGS reads information (see Methods and Table S3).
 The SV discovery approach has higher sensitivity and resolution than array-based methods, which were employed in the TCGA analysis.
 In the end we found 343 somatic SV events, includes deletions, duplications, inversions and translocations.
 We confirmed three cases carrying deletions affecting CDKN2A called by TCGA array-based methods but not the other two cases, possibly due to large-scale events (aneuploidy).
 One sample, TCGA-B9-4116, which has extensive amplification of MET, showed multiple SVs of various classes hitting MET regions.
 However, surprisingly, we did not find SVs affecting MET except this one example.
 We postulate trisomy/polysomy 7 is the main mechanism of MET structural alteration rather than duplication in a smaller scale.
 Besides duplication, we did not expect to find deletion, inversion or translocation disrupting oncogene MET.
 These SVs are likely to cause loss-of-function rather than gain-of-function mutations.
 This is consistent with the putative role of MET as an oncogene, rather than a tumor suppressor.
+(Will work on this after the SV results come back)

 3. Mutation spectra and mutation processes of pRCC